MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/codecop-aa0462-calcdateonlywithdateformulausage.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # CodeCop Rule AA0462
 The CalcDate should only be used with DataFormula variables.
-Alternatively the string should be enclosed using the &lt;&gt; symbols.
+Alternatively the string should be enclosed using the <> symbols.

 ## Description
 The CalcDate should only be used with DataFormula variables.
 Alternatively the string should be enclosed using the < > symbols.